Read Extracts from my Favourite 20 Cinefex Articles

 Treasure chest of Cinefex articles by Graham Edwards

-During the seven years I worked at Cinefex, the journal of cinematic illusions, I wrote over 40 long-form articles on the making of films including The Shape of Water, Black Panther and Solo: A Star Wars Story.
+During the seven wonderful years I worked at Cinefex, that legendary and much-missed journal of cinematic illusions, I wrote over 40 long-form articles on the making of films including The Shape of Water, Black Panther and Solo: A Star Wars Story.
 The focus was mainly on special and visual effects, accompanied by healthy dollops of animatronics, make-up, cinematography, production design … you name it, we covered it.
 More often than not, we interviewed the directors, too.

-Recently I set about reorganising my old Cinefex files, including original interview transcripts, various pieces of supporting material and, of course, the finished articles.
-As I browsed, I came up with the idea of extracting text from my favourite 20 articles and republishing it here on my website.
+Recently, while digging my old Cinefex files, I came up with the idea of extracting the raw text from some of my favourite articles and republishing it here on my website.
 My heartfelt thanks go to former Cinefex publisher Gregg Shay for granting me permission to do this.
+Here are my selections – just click the links to dive in!

 All the text extracts are copyright © Cinefex and are reprinted on this blog with permission.